jonasschneider/cor/README.md

   - [x] Fix page permissions (`|4`s in boot.s)
   - [x] Move to higher-half kernel
 - [x] Trampoline from C to Rust code after bootstrapping
-- [x] Simple serspace page table management
+- [x] Naive userspace page table setup for init
 - [ ] Concurrency / Multiprocessing
-  - [ ] Process lifecycle / identity management, Process table
   - [x] Enable PIT chip
-  - [x] Cooperative (yield-based) scheduler for kernel threads
+  - [x] Cooperative scheduler for kernel tasks (using kyield)
+  - [x] Idle task using HLT
+  - [x] Basic system calls from userland
   - [ ] Yielding from userspace
   - [ ] I/O blocking for kernel threads
-  - [ ] Timer-based preemptive scheduler
+  - [ ] Timer-based preemptive userland scheduling
+  - [ ] Process lifecycle / identity management, Process table
+  - [ ] Process memory space management
   - [ ] fork()
 - [ ] Build a userspace toolchain
   - [x] Make a "hello world" binary that runs on host Linux and is as static as it gets (no libc)